GPUOpen-LibrariesAndSDKs/Orochi/README.md

 ## Requirement

+In order to enable the CUDA backend you need to:
+ * Have the CUDA SDK installed ( only the header folder is used by Orochi, at compile-time )
+ * Add the CUDA include folder to the Include Directories list of your project.
+ * Add the define `OROCHI_ENABLE_CUEW` to your project

+For the HIP backend: it's easier as everything needed is embedded in this project, thus you don't need to do anything.

-This library doesn't require you to link to CUDA (for the driver APIs) nor HIP (for both driver and runtime APIs) at build-time.
-This provides the benefit that you don't need to install HIP SDK on your machine or CUDA SDK in case you're not using the runtime APIs.
+This library doesn't require you to link to CUDA nor HIP at build-time.
+This provides the benefit that the runtime works even if one of the two drivers, either CUDA or HIP, is installed.

 To run an application compiled with Orochi, you need to install a driver of your choice with the corresponding .dll/.so files based on the GPU(s) available.
 Orochi will automatically link with the corresponding shared library at runtime.

+---

+## SDK multiple versions support

+Orochi will try to keep its API up-to-date with both latest CUDA and HIP SDK releases in its `main` branch.

+it will also keep the previous versions in branches:

+For example, a branch named `hip5.7_cuda12.2` means this branch is based on HIP SDK 5.7 and CUDA SDK 12.2.

 ----